 What is a digital wallet?

 A digital wallet refers to electronic devices and programs used for making payments for purchases digitally, without presenting a physical credit card, debit card, or cash.
 The term digital wallet may refer to both an electronic device that stores payment information (such as a smartphone) and the program or app used to make the payment.
-(Such as Apple Pay, Google Wallet, Samsung Pay, or PayPal.)
+(Such as Apple Pay, Google Wallet, PayPal.)

 Some digital wallets can also be used to hold other information, such as store loyalty cards or gift cards.